randomdude583/CSHU310_FinalProject/README.md

 - DeleteItem <itemCode>
 - DeleteShipment <itemCode>
 - DeletePurchase <itemCode>
+- InitializeDB

 ## Arguments
-- itemCode:  String with maximum of 10 characters
+- itemCode:  String with maximum of 10 characters.
+Use '%' to match all records
 - itemDescription: String with maximum of 50 characters
 - price: Double value
 - PurchaseQuantity: integer value.
 Must be positive